overturetool/overturetool.github.io/_netmeetings/Net-Meeting-110.md

 See download stats on [the downloads page](http://overturetool.org/download/)

-TBD.

-##  Strategic Research Agenda

-TBD.

 ##  Publications Status and Plans

-TBD.
+TO will make updates.

 Also see [Planned Publications](http://overturetool.org/publications/PlannedPublications.html).

 ##  Any Other Business

-TBD.
+No AOB was discussed.

-Meeting closed at ??
+Meeting closed at 12:38